 Common Illnesses

-Your small animal will tend to hide the fact that they are sick, so keep a close eye on any symptoms of illness.
+Your small animal can hide the fact that they are sick, so keep a close eye on any symptoms of illness.

 Signs that your small animal might be sick include bare spots of fur, drooling, abnormal stools, not eating, excessive scratching, rapid breathing, and sneezing or throat rumbling.